AIdjIO/CAN_Sniffer_ESP32_SLCAN/README.md

 adapted from ESP-IDF examples:
 ![alt text](image.png)

-It is not specific to the ESP32-P4, it is just the board I have. just an ESP32 with a TWAI interface ( i.e. CAN controller).
-You will nee to wire up a CAN tranceiver to the GPIO (I used a TJA1050).
+It is not specific to the ESP32-P4, it is just the board I have.
+It has 3 TWAI interfaces ( i.e. CAN controllers).
+You will need to wire up a CAN tranceiver to the GPIO [I used a TJA1050](https://github.com/user-attachments/assets/578214f0-afd6-46fd-a47b-8659391bc85e)

 Also for my use case it is to retrieve CAN signal from a VW vehicle so the raw CAN is not directly accessible at the OBD port but at the CAN gateway J533
 ![CAN Gateway J533](image-1.png)